BinaryInitials/COVID19/README.md

 # COVID19

-COVID19 is a web application that dynamically generates population models for the COVID-19 virus.
+COVID19 is a web application that dynamically generates population models prediciting individuals affected by COVID-19.

 ## Installation